-Since most of the media and technology are located throughout the campuses in specific program areas, no special facilities are needed.
+Since most of the media and technology are located throughout the campuses in specific program areas or electronically, no special facilities are needed.
 Health Science Education, Emergency Medical Services (EMS), and Criminal Justice programs maintain departmental libraries that are shared among the departmental programs.
 Computers can be found in various locations in the classrooms.
-All staff and faculty have access to the institution's Technology Online Management (TOM) system where the school-wide inventory of media resources is available.
-A video production studio is available to create current and relevant digital instructional materials.
+All staff and faculty have access to the institution's Technology Online Management (TOM) system as well as the Canvas Learning Management System where the school-wide inventory of media resources is available.

 The technical infrastructure is adequate in meeting the media services and materials.
 Student computers and peripherals are refreshed on a rotating basis as needs are assessed by advisory committees and administration, and the older computers and peripherals are recycled or dispositioned as appropriate.
-LTC, in partnership with the Lake County School Board, provides the technical infrastructure, computer update, and the maintenance for the campus computers.
-The institution's servers are housed in an equipment room, located on the main campus, which is always locked.
-Access to the equipment room is limited to LTC authorized personnel only.
+LTC, in partnership with the Lake County School Board, provides the technical infrastructure, computer updates, and maintenance for the campus computers.
+The institution's servers are housed in a main distribution frame (MDF) room, located on the main campus, which is always secured and locked.
+Access to the MDF room is limited to LTC authorized personnel only.

 A wireless system exists throughout the main and extension campuses allowing faculty to login to the school's intranet in both classroom and lab areas, and a Bring Your Own Device (BYOD) policy has been implemented which provides all students wireless internet access.
-LTC is staffed with one Computer Technician who is capable of designing, setting up, and maintaining the institution's technology infrastructure.
+LTC is staffed with one computer support specialist who is capable of designing, setting up, and maintaining the institution's technology infrastructure.
 LTC also employs a Career and Technology Specialist to design, implement, and manage web-based and distance education efforts.
+Additionally, the IT programs at Lake Technical College operate the Computer Emergency Response Team (CERT) as a student run, on-site help desk for additional support services.